-Provider-administered drugs are drugs that must typically be administered or directly supervised by a provider generally on an outpatient basis in a hospital, other medical facility or physician's office.
+Provider-administered drugs are drugs that must typically be administered or directly supervised by a provider generally on an outpatient basis in a hospital, other medical facility, physician's office or home healthcare setting.
+Provider-administered drugs also include gene therapy and cellular immunotherapy.
 Provider-administered drugs do not include medications that are typically available by prescription order or refill at a pharmacy.